PubInv/general-purpose-alarm-device/README.md

 ## Phase III

-In Phase III, we could expland the usability of the device by allowing it to be made physically versatile, which feature such as:
+In Phase III, we could expand the usability of the device by allowing it to be made physically versatile, which feature such as:
 1. A backup battery on board.
 2. Sturdiness to the level of being a "throwie" that can be deployed by tossing it across the room.
 3. WiFi, Bluetooth, or LoRa enablement.